chloeloveall/Factory.Solution/README.md

 ## Known Bugs

-* The animated header is not very responsive - it loads slowly and does not resize well.
+* The animated header is not very responsive - it loads slowly and does not resize well
+* The search function branching statement is broken - it will not return "No results found" if there aren't any matches

 ## Issues